AdobeDocs/experience-platform.en/help/edge/extension/action-types.md

 ## Send Event

 Sends an event to Adobe [!DNL Experience Platform] so that Adobe Experience Platform can collect the data you send and act on that information.
 Select an instance (if you have more than one).
-If you would like to make sure that the events reach the server even if the user navigates away from the page you will want to check the **[!UICONTROL Document will unload]** checkbox.
-This will allow events to reach the server but responses will be ignored.

 Any data that you want to send can be sent in the **[!UICONTROL XDM Data]** field.
 Use a JSON object that conforms to the structure of your XDM schema.
 This object can either be created on your page or through a **[!UICONTROL Custom Code]** **[!UICONTROL Data Element]**.

+There are a few other fields in the Send Event action type that could also be useful depending on your implementation.
+Please note that these fields are all optional.

+* **Type:** This field allows you specify an event type that will be recorded in you XDM schema.
+See our [documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/tracking-events.html?lang=en#using-the-sendbeacon-api) for more information on the default event types.
+* **Merge ID:** If you would like to specify a [merge ID](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/merging-event-data.html?lang=en#fundamentals) for you event you can do so in this field.
+Please note that the solutions downstream are not able to merge your event data at this moment.
+* **Dataset ID:** If you need to send data to a dataset other than the one you specified in you edge configuration you can specify that dataset ID here.
+* **Document will unload:** If you would like to make sure that the events reach the server even if the user navigates away from the page you will want to check the **[!UICONTROL Document will unload]** checkbox.
+This will allow events to reach the server but responses will be ignored.
-If you need to render personlization content you will want to check the **[UICONTROL Render visual personalization decisions]** checkbox.
+* **Render visual personalization decisions:** If you want to render personalized content on your page you will want to check the **[UICONTROL Render visual personalization decisions]** checkbox.
 When doing this you can also specify decision scopes if necessary.
 See our [documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/personalization/rendering-personalization-content.html?lang=en#automatically-rendering-content) on personalization for more information on rendering personalized content.

 ## Set Consent